acailic/acailic.github.io/_notes/oca-chapter-4.md

 - An interface can have a static method but the method must have a body in that case because a static method cannot be abstract.  static methods can never be abstract (neither in an interface not in a class).
 A default method must have a body.

+- If a static field of class is  printed out (System.out.println(Sub.ID)), it will just print out the value of the field without initializing class.

+# When the class in initalized

+A class or interface type T will be initialized immediately before the first occurrence of any one of the following:

+T is a class and an instance of T is created.

+T is a class and a static method declared by T is invoked.

+A static field declared by T is assigned.

+A static field declared by T is used and the field is not a constant variable (§4.12.4).

+T is a top level class (§7.6), and an assert statement (§14.10) lexically nested within T (§8.1.3) is executed.

+A reference to a static field (§8.3.1.1) causes initialization of only the class or interface that actually declares it, even though it might be referred to through the name of a subclass, a subinterface, or a class that implements an interface.